 Make ahead breakfasts are my go to!
 I can whip up a healthy meal in my spare time the day before to pull out on those busy mornings before school.
-Patting myself on the back that I’m sending my kids off with a healthy, warm meal in their tummies.
+Patting myself on the back that I’m sending my kids off with a wholesome, warm meal in their tummies.

 Have you tried my pumpkin pie overnight oats yet?

-This recipe has all the delicious qualities of an apple pie with the nutrition and healthiness of a bowl of oatmeal.
+This apple cinnamon oatmeal bake has all the delicious qualities of apple crisp with the nutrition and healthiness of a bowl of oatmeal.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure here.

-Why you’ll like this recipe:
+Why you’ll like Apple pie baked oatmeal:

 What you need to make apple pie baked oatmeal: